 Mixed Radiation Waste

-Mixed wastes are defined as wastes that contain radioactive materials and a hazardous waste.
-These types of wastes require special handling.
-Researchers are encouraged to minimize the generation of mixed wastes because of the high costs of disposing of them.
+Mixed wastes are defined as wastes that contain radioactive materials and hazardous chemical waste.
+These types of wastes require special handling and incur high disposal costs.
+Contact DRS before generating mixed waste containing long-lived isotopes (half-life >90 days).

 Radioactive wastes that contain any of the following must be handled as a mixed waste: